optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ##### NumdiffOptions and similar

 Replace the current dictionaries by dataclasses.
+Dictionaries are supported during a deprecation cycle.

 (algorithm-interface)=